-This 700-acre park, owned by the National Park Service and managed by the George Washington Memorial Parkway, is considered the crown jewel of forested sites in the Potomac River Gorge.
-The forest is mostly mature with pockets of old growth.
+The forested areas of Turkey Run Park are mostly mature with pockets of old growth.
 There are six forest community types many of which are ranked as state or globally rare including Beech/Sugar Maple Unglaciated Basic Mesic Forest, Northern Piedmont Basic Low-Elevation Boulderfield Forest, Central Appalachian/Northern Piedmont Mixed Oak Bluff Forest, Northern Piedmont/Lower New England Basic Seepage Swamp and Mixed Bedrock Floodplain Rocky Bars and Shores.

 There are 20 state rare, threatened or endangered species in the park, including some species more common in the Appalachians.

 John Dodge, VNPS Registry Chair, described several features of Turkey Run Park in the January-March, 2013 Potowmack News:

 You’ve probably heard something about the plant and habitat diversity in the Potomac Gorge.
 It is the biologically-diverse prize in the DC area.
 Ecologists believe it is diverse for several reasons.
 1) It is at the boundary between the Piedmont and Coastal Plain regions in Virginia, and will have at least some of the plants from each region; 2) it has rocky regions and sandy regions, open areas and forested areas – many habitats that are good homes for many species; 3) the Potomac is a large watershed, so the spring floods and other flooding along the banks and flood plains can bring plants and seeds from habitats far away.
 This diversity is the reason for the selection of Turkey Run Park as a VNPS Registry Site.